-Detroit Pistons hired head coach Stan Van Gundy a little over a year ago to help bring a winning mentality to a NBA team that has struggled to find success over the last few years.
-Just 15 months on the job and Van Gundy’s young Pistons already have a sense of unity that has eluded them in past seasons.
+Detroit Pistons hired head coach Stan Van Gundy a year ago to help bring a winning mentality to the team.
+Just 15 months in and they already have a sense of unity that has eluded them in past seasons.
 In fact, teammates Andre Drummond, Kentavious Caldwell-Pope and new addition Reggie Jackson worked with the team’s director of sports medicine to find a team-building exercise for the offseason.
-They wanted to find an activity that could be a change of pace and still offer the physical benefits of an off-season conditioning program.
+They wanted to find an activity that could be a change of pace.
+Also continuing to offer the physical benefits of an off-season conditioning program.
 Together, they decided that the team would train together at a mixed martial arts gym in Las Vegas.

 Changing up the routine

-The team worked with Hall of Fame UFC fighter Forrest Griffin, who was tasked with training the basketball players without anyone getting hurt.
+The team worked with UFC fighter Forrest Griffin, with the task of training the basketball players without any injuries.
 Luckily, the NBA players made it through martial arts training without injury.
 If nothing else, it was a unique experience and great conditioning.

 “[Our goals were] to work hard, keep getting in great shape and bond with the guys,” Spencer Dinwiddie told NBA.com.